obfusk/srvbak/README.md

 []: }}}1

+## Security Warning
+[]: {{{1

+  You should be careful with files like `/etc/shadow` that must remain secret.  srvbak does its best to keep everything secure, by setting a umask of 0077 and encrypting everything but non-sensitive data.
+  When using baktogit, you should read its Security Warning.

+  Files you may want to exclude from backups, or at least be very careful with (e.g. by using encryption) are: `/etc/shadow*`, `/etc/ssh/ssh_host_*_key` and any other private keys and configuration files with passwords.

+[]: }}}1

 ## srvbak.bash steps
 []: {{{1

   1. commands to run before (e.g. stop services)
   2. baktogit + tar + gpg
-  3. data w/ rsync (incrementally, using cp -l)
+  3. non-sensitive data w/ rsync (incrementally, using cp -l)
   4. sensitive data w/ tar + gpg
   5. postgresql w/ pgdump + tar + gpg
   6. mongodb w/ mongodump + tar + gpg